CKadera12/style-guide/README.md

 # Overview
 This style guide inherits the live Bootstrap CSS stylesheets used by landlordweb so that consistency is guaranteed.

 The style guide is generated at https://landlordhq.github.io/style-guide/

 # Setup
 `brew install hugo`

 # Development
-Run `hugo server` then check the console for the URL to open
+Run `hugo server` then check the console for the URL to open We're missing some steps here...

 # Using production CSS (default)
 By default the style guide uses the production bootstrap CSS hosted here: https://app.steadily.com/static/base_agent_spa.css